 The OnePlus 9 Pro and the iPhone 12 Pro are, on the surface, very different phones, but if you’ve got $1,000 to spend you could buy either one.
 Which one you choose will likely come down to which operating system you prefer, Android or iOS, but when you use them together for an extended period of time, some previously unseen similarities start to emerge that make the choice a little more difficult.

 I’ve used the iPhone 12 Pro since it launched, and the OnePlus 9 Pro for about four weeks total now.
-What has struck me most throughout the time with theis how closely it resembles the iPhone in the way it performs and operates.
+What has struck me most throughout the time with the OnePlus 9 Pro is how closely it resembles the iPhone in the way it performs and operates.
 Not in an eye-rolling, blatant facsimile way, but in a less obvious way.
 OnePlus has taken aboard many of the core reasons the iPhone is so popular and incorporated them into its best Android phone yet.

 Design is subjective, so we won’t go too deeply into that.
 What about how the two phones compare in build quality, comfort, and potential durability?
 They’re quite similar.
 Both have metal chassis — stainless steel on the iPhone and aluminum on the OnePlus 9 Pro — Gorilla Glass front and rear, plus an IP68 water resistance rating.
 More than anything else this shows OnePlus did the right thing by finally putting an IP rating on its top phones, something it avoided for several generations.
 They even weigh basically the same as each other.